Conformalons: a new class of black hole mimickers: Conclusions

-\section{conclusions}
+\section{Conclusions}

-The solutions of a general class of conformally invariant theories could be proposed as an alternatives to black holes.
-The spacetime metric is obtained by means of a conformal rescaling the Schwarzschild metric, which is singular at the event horizon.
+The solutions of a general class of conformally invariant theories could be proposed as an alternative to black holes.
+The spacetime metric is obtained by means of a conformal rescaling of the Schwarzschild metric, which is singular at the event horizon.
 The latter property rules out the black hole interior from our Universe, as proved looking at the dynamics of probe-particles in the resulting geometry.
-Indeed, neither massive nor massless particles can reach the event horizon.
+Indeed, neither massive nor massless particles can reach the surface of the Schwarzschild event horizon.

-In some respects conformalons remind gravitational instantons in Euclidean general relativity in which the Wick rotation excludes the black hole interior from the spacetime.
+Conformalons can somehow remind gravitational instantons in Euclidean general relativity in which the Wick rotation excludes the black hole interior from the spacetime.
 Therefore, conformalons are vacuum solutions that spontaneously break the Weyl symmetry, but preserve the general coordinate invariance.
 Indeed, all the observables will be invariant under diffeomorphisms.
-There are obviously multiple choices of this kind of vacuum solutions, but all of them with the same properties, that is: unreachable horizon, same Hawking's temperature, same causal structure, singularity-free because there is no black hole's interior.
+There are obviously multiple choices of this kind of vacuum solutions, but all of them with the same properties, that is: unreachable horizon, same causal structure, singularity-free because there is no black hole's interior.
+However, a very new feature is about the negative value of the surface gravity, and, accordingly, of the Hawking's temperature.
+This is a very interesting feature that we have here only marginally touched but we hope to investigate more in the near future in connection with the thermodynamics at negative temperature \cite{NegativeTemperature}.

+A very peculiar property of the conformalons is the gravitational blueshift instead of gravitational redshift.
+This is a remarkable difference with respect to the Schwarzschild spacetime.
+From the theoretical side, it provides a simple solution to the Trans-Planckian problem because they have {\em formally} negative temperature, namely they are stable at quantum level.

+Another more observational motivation for conformalons in place of black holes is related to a recent paper \cite{Faraoni} where it is shown under quite general assumptions that black holes turns out to be singular at the event horizon in a dynamical Universe.
+At the moment, conformalons provide a possible solution of this issue because the event horizon becomes an asymptotic Kretschmann-flat (\ref{K}) boundary region.